Agoric/documentation/main/ertp/api/amount-math.md

 Make sure this `amount` is valid and if so, return it.
 If not valid, throws an exception.

-Make sure this amount is valid and if so, return it.

-The example would show

-const verifiedAmount = quatlooAmountMath.coerce(allegedAmount);
-If allegedAmount isn't valid, this throws an exception, which is often a useful thing to do in a contract when an amount of a particular currency is required.

 ```js
 const { amountMath: quatloosAmountMath } = makeIssuerKit('quatloos');